eugenepjk/OSM/Ubuntu-OSM.md

 >LINE 1: SELECT * FROM osm_point where natural is not null;
 >                                              ^

-the problem with his command is that natural is part of the Postgresql functions so instead osm have create natural as "natural".
+the problem with this command is that natural is part of the Postgresql functions so instead osm have create natural as "natural".
 So by doing the following command:
 ```
 SELECT * FROM osm_point WHERE "natural" is not null;
 ```